tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 _Case 1_

 The Ad was correctly detected by the content-script.
 Here we need to look for messages in the addon console (chrome://extensions->AdNauseam->background.html->console) to see if it was rejected there (perhaps as a duplicate or because it has an internal targetURL).
-If the Ad is a duplicate, we just need to clear our ads and test again.
+If the Ad is a duplicate, we just need to clear our Ads and test again.
 If the ad has an internal link but IS a valid ad, then we need to add the domain to 'internalLinkDomains' in core.js.

 _Case 2_